 If possible, you should also make a VSL (video sales letter) or live video to explain the 5W 1H.
 Who, what, where, when, why and how.
 The registration button should appear at least 3 times throughout the page.
 It’s important that when that button is clicked that the click does not move away from the page but rather creates a popup to collect customer data.
 At this point is does not require payment.
 That’s right.
 You should collect the data before payment because if they don’t pay you can always follow up with them in time and collect payment later.
 But, without an email address, if they don’t pay, you get nothing.

-Part 2 of the process requires an automation software like Infusionsoft.
+Part 2 of the process requires a marketing automation software like Groundhogg.
 That software will collect the customer data and then automatically re-direct the optin to the payment checkout page.
 Always make sure that you use one-page-checkout and don’t require anyone to “join” in order to pay.
 You already have their contact data… remember?